 When a person drives while distracted, it puts everyone on the road around them at risk.
 A distracted driver won’t know to reduce their speed if the traffic in front of them begins to slow down, won’t know to turn if the road begins to curve, and won’t know to come to a complete stop if someone or something crosses the road in front of them.

 According to the Texas Department of Transportation (TDOT) in the most recent year in which statistics are available, driver inattention accounted for 84,835 accidents.
 Of that, an alarming 260 were fatal.
 That means that someone dies due to a distracted driver in Texas roughly every day and a half.
-Another 26,065 of those accidents resulted in some level of injury.
+Another 26,065 of those crashes resulted in some level of injury.
 Car accident injuries are rarely minor or easy to walk off.
 Some of the more common ones include:

 - Fractured, broken, and crushed bones